Functional Genetic Analysis in Mast Cell Activation Syndrome and Histamine Intolerance

 You can see this is a really important pathway!

-- Methylfolatein higher doses can upregulate some processes in the body that can worsen Mast Cell Activation and glutamate issues.
+- Methylfolatein higher doses can upregulate some processes in the body.
+These can worsen Mast Cell Activation and glutamate issues.
 It isn’t the right supplement in everyone.
 It may also increase some cancer risks.

 Image Source: https://www.wikipathways.org/index.php/Pathway:WP4259